shopsys/monorepo-tools/docs/introduction/how-to-set-up-domains-and-locales.md

 # How to Set Up Domains and Locales (Languages)

-During the development with the Shopsys Framework, it is possible to meet concepts - domain, multidomain, multilanguage.
-This document explains what these terms mean and how to work with them during the development of your project.
+This article describes how to work with domains and languages during the development of your project.

-## Domain, multidomain, multilanguage

-- **Domain** - Domain can be understood as one instance of eshop data.
-For example, just furniture can be bough on the domain shopsys-furniture.com while only electronics can be found on the domain shopsys-electro.com.
-It is still one application with one product catalogue.
-Access to these individual domains is provided through individual url addresses.
-All domains share one common administration.

-- **Multidomain attribute** - A distinct value of this attribute can be set for each domain.
-An example of a multidomain attribute is a default pricing group for not logged customer.
-This pricing group can be different for each domain.
-An example of a not multidomain attribute is en ean on the product.
-This attribute is the same for each domain.

-- **Multilang attribute** - A distinct value of this attribute can be set for each locale.
-An example of a multilang attribute is a name of the product.
-An example of a not multilang attribute is an EAN of the product.

-- **Difference between multidomain and multilang attribute** - A value of some multilang attribute will be the same for each domain with the same locale.
-For example, when a name of the product is set as *A4tech mouse* for the locale *en* , this name of this product will be the same for each domain with the locale *en*.
-While multidomain attribute can be set to different values for different domains regardless of the locale of the domain.
+For an explanation of the basic terms, please read [domain, multidomain and multilanguage](domain-multidomain-multilanguage.md) article first.

-*Note: Demo data on the Shopsys Framework contains data only in en and cs locales*
+*Note: Demo data on the Shopsys Framework contains data only in `en` and `cs` locales*

 ## Settings and working with domains